Weronika-Duda/Csharp_projects/README.md

 # Electronic Store Project

 ## Overview
 This program was developed to enable user login as employees, facilitating product management within the store.
-The application offers features like product browsing, cataloging, shopping cart manipulation, and order placement for necessary items.
+The application offers features like product browsing, cataloguing, shopping cart manipulation, and order placement for necessary items.

 ## Project Structure
 ### ElectronicStore